biletnikov/avr-nec-ir-decoder/README.md

 while (1)
 	{
 		cli();
-		// we have to call this function periodically, when CPU is not busy for other routines, the 'check_result' is flag, which is not 0 when new packet is arrived uint8_t check_result = check_new_packet(&received_packet);
+		// we have to call this function periodically, when CPU is not busy for other routines,
+		// the 'check_result' is a flag, which is not equal to 0 when new packet is arrived uint8_t check_result = check_new_packet(&received_packet);
 		sei();
 		if (check_result)